 Undergraduate students at Southern Oregon University must maintain the following minimum term and cumulative GPAs in accordance with the SOU catalog and as administered by the Registrar's Office.
 Students must maintain a 2.0 "term" and a 2.0 SOU "cumulative" GPA.

 Graduate students must maintain at least a 3.0 cumulative GPA.

-- Attempted credits are defined as all classes for which a student receives a passing grade (D- or better, or P), or an F, I, W, NC, E, M, WF or NP.
-Credits dropped after the end of the 2nd week of classes (the census date), for which they were funded for financial aid purposes are also included as attempted credits as students are financially liable for these credits.
+Attempted credits are defined as all classes for which a student is financially liable.
+Grades include passing grades (D- or better, or P), or an F, I, W, NC, E, M, WF or NP.
+Credits dropped after the end of the 2nd week of classes (the census date), for which they were funded for financial aid purposes are included as attempted credits as students are financially liable for these credits.

 - Completed credits are defined as all classes for which a student receives a passing grade of D - or better, or P.

 - Developmental credits (Math 65, Math 95, etc.) and repeated courses count as credits attempted and completed.